AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 #### 3. Updates about your progress

-Blog will helps you to create a group of followers.
+Blog is a great tool to help to create a group of followers/fans of yours.
 Followers could be other entrepreneurs, investors, users, developers, and even your ~~rich~~ uncle.

-Updating your followers with your progress is actually a good thing: it's telling them you learn from your progress, and helps them to **connect** with you and your project.
+Updating your followers with your progress is actually a good thing: it's telling them you learn from your progress, and helps them to **connect** with you, your project and your product by making them _feel_ like part of your journey.

 <br />
 <br />